-Spring 2 Area: Living things and their habitats Area: N/A Living things and their habitats Can they match certain living things to the habitats they are found in?
+Spring 2 Area: Living things and habitats Area: N/A Living things and their habitats Can they match certain living things to the habitats they are found in?
 Can they explain the differences between living and non-living things?
-Can they describe some of the life processes common to plants and animals, including humans?
-Can they decide whether something is living, dead or non-living?
+Can they describe some of the life processes common to plants and animals, including humans? •Can they decide whether something is living, dead or non-living?
 Can they describe how a habitat provides for the basic needs of things living there?
-Can they describe a range of different habitats?
-Can they describe how plants and animals are suited to their habitat?
-Can they name some characteristics of an animal that help it to live in a particular habitat?
-Can they describe what animals need to survive and link this to their habitats?
-Summer 1 Area: Animals including humans Area: Plants Animals including Humans Can they point out some of the differences between different animals?
-Can they sort photographs of living things and non-living things? •Can they identify and name a variety of common animals? (birds, fish, amphibians, reptiles, mammals, invertebrates) •Can they describe how an animal is suited to its environment? •Can they identify and name a variety of common animals that are carnivores, herbivores and omnivores? •Can they name the parts of the human body that they can see? •Can they draw & label basic parts of the human Plants: Can they name the petals, stem, leaf, bulb, flower, seed, stem and root of a plant?
-Can they identify and name a range of common plants and trees?
-Can they recognise deciduous and evergreen trees?
-Can they name the trunk, branches and root of a tree?
-Can they describe the parts of a plant (roots, stem, leaves, and flowers)?
+Can they describe a range of different habitats? •Can they describe how plants and animals are suited to their habitat?
+Challenge: Can they name some characteristics of an animal that help it to live in a particular habitat? •Can they describe what animals need to survive and link this to their habitats?

+Summer 1 Area: N/A Area: Plants Plants: •Can they name the petals, stem, leaf, bulb, flower, seed, stem and root of a plant? •Can they identify and name a range of common plants and trees? •Can they recognise deciduous and evergreen trees? •Can they name the trunk, branches and root of a tree? •Can they describe the parts of a plant (roots, stem, leaves, and flowers)?
 Can they describe what plants need to survive?
 Can they observe and describe how seeds and bulbs grow into mature plants?
+Can they find out &amp; describe how plants need water, light and a suitable temperature to grow and stay healthy?
+Challenge: Can they name the main parts of a flowering plant? •Can they describe what plants need to survive and link it to where they are found?
+Can they explain that plants grow and reproduce in different ways?